mpaland/printf/README.md

 When using printf (instead of sprintf/snprintf) you have to provide your own `_putchar()` low level function as console/serial output.

+## 2020 announcement
+This project is not dead!
+I just had no time in 2019 for sufficient support, sorry.
+Within the next weeks, I will have a look to all PRs and open issues.
+Thank you all for supporting this project.

 ## Highlights and Design Goals

 There is a boatload of so called 'tiny' printf implementations around.
 So why this one?